History of WWE: Rise of Bruno Sammartino (1963–1979)

 The WWWF was relatively conservative for promotions of its day; running its major arenas monthly rather than weekly or bi-weekly.
 Programs generally involved a babyface champion facing a heel challenger for one to three meetings in each scheduled town; for longer programs the heel would often win the first match in a non-decisive manner such as a countout or via excessive blood loss, and the champion would then retain in an ultraviolent blow-off match such as a steel cage match or Texas Death match.
 Unlike most of the NWA territories, the main event would occur in the middle of the arena show cards, allowing the company to build upon the match's finish in order to sell tickets to the next event; reliable, popular workers such as Chief Jay Strongbow would then wrestle at the end of the show to send the crowd home happy.
 The WWWF also featured popular wrestlers based out of non-WWWF territories such as Dusty Rhodes and retained the services of (at the time) the most popular and highly paid wrestler in the world, André the Giant, in between his territorial and international obligations.

-WWWF held their then major event Showdown at Shea three times at Flushing, New York's Shea Stadium in 1972, 1976 and 1980.
-Bruno Sammartino main evented the 1972 and 1980 events, in 1972 wrestling Pedro Morales to a 75 minutes time limit draw and in 1980 defeating Larry Zbyszko in a Steel cage match.
-The main event of the 1976 event was a Boxer vs Wrestler fight between Muhammad Ali and Antonio Inoki which ended in a draw.
-At that event Sammartino had retained the WWWF World Heavyweight Championship against Stan Hansen.
-The 1972, 1976 and 1980 events each had attendance figures of 22,508, 32,000 and 36,295 respectively.
+WWWF held their then-major event Showdown at Shea three times at Flushing, New York's Shea Stadium in 1972, 1976 and 1980.
+Bruno Sammartino main evented the 1972 and 1980 events, wrestling Pedro Morales to a 75-minute time limit draw in 1972, and defeating Larry Zbyszko in a Steel cage match in 1980.
+The main event of the 1976 event was a "Boxer vs Wrestler" fight between Muhammad Ali and Antonio Inoki which ended in a draw.
+At that event, Sammartino had retained the WWWF World Heavyweight Championship against Stan Hansen.
+The 1972, 1976 and 1980 events each had attendance figures of 22,508, 32,000, and 36,295 respectively.

-Toots Mondt left the WWWF in the late sixties, and Vincent J. McMahon assumed complete control of the organization in 1971.
+Toots Mondt left the WWWF in the late 1960s, and Vincent J. McMahon assumed complete control of the organization in 1971.
 Later that year, The Mongols created controversy after they left the WWWF with the WWWF International Tag Team Championship.
-The championship would be considered inactive as a result until Luke Graham and Tarzan Tyler won a tournament to claim the championship.
+As a result, the championship would be considered inactive until Luke Graham and Tarzan Tyler won a tournament to claim the championship.
 They then defeated the Mongols in November 1971, voiding any claim The Mongols had to the championship.
-In March 1979, for marketing purposes, the World Wide Wrestling Federation was renamed as the World Wrestling Federation (WWF).

 World Wrestling Federation

-Transition (1980–1982)

-In 1980, Vincent K. McMahon, the son of Vincent J. McMahon, founded Titan Sports, Inc. and applied trademarks for the initials "WWF".